 Hit-and-Run accidents are especially troubling and can cause additional emotional stress for the victim who often feels twice victimized.
 First by the collision and then by the fleeing driver who left them injured and without any help.

 The problems that come from a hit-and-run are numerous.
-First, the victim is often left without help as if there is no one else around, then there may be no one to give first aid or call for help.
+First, with no one else around the victim is often left without help.
+Then no one is around to give first aid or call for help.
 The injured victim might suffer a greater injury because of the delay.

-Second, the stress of having been injured and then having the person flee can cause emotional distress and hamper the healing process.
+Second, the stress of having been injured and then having the driver flee can cause emotional distress and hamper the healing process.

 The injured then becomes victimized a third time when the bills start coming in and there is no money to pay as the injured is out of work.
 This brings up many questions for the injured regarding who will cover those losses when the at-fault person hasn’t been identified.